polybjorn/polybjorn.github.io/_projects/Kitchens.md

 This far I have redesigned IKEA METOD, IKEA FAKTUM and Hamran to varying degrees of completed collections.

-If your kitchen designer also made bad choices, you might be interested in redesigns of IKEA's PAX wardrobes as well.

 Untreated MDF is perfect for this in price, amount of work and result.

 {% capture carousel_images %}